Academic Jobs - Home of Higher Ed Logo

 Full Professor$200,000-$300,000+$300,000+ (Princeton)

-Theory of Computation (ToC), a foundational pillar of computer science exploring what computers can and cannot compute efficiently, offers faculty opportunities worldwide, though demand varies by region.
-North America leads with robust hiring due to tech industry synergies in algorithms, cryptography, and quantum computing.
-Europe emphasizes theoretical research with stable positions, while Asia-Pacific surges with investments in AI theory.
-Jobseekers should note regional quirks: U.S. roles demand top-tier publications in conferences like STOC or FOCS, often starting with postdocs, whereas European positions may prioritize teaching alongside research.
+North America leads hiring due to tech industry synergies in algorithms, cryptography, and quantum computing.
+Europe emphasizes theoretical research with stable positions, while Asia-Pacific grows with AI investments.
+U.S. roles demand top-tier publications and postdocs, whereas European positions often prioritize teaching alongside research.

 RegionDemand LevelAvg.
 Starting Salary (Assistant Professor, USD equiv.)Key HubsTop Institutions